-Comprehensive Income (Loss)
+Comprehensive Loss

-Comprehensive income (loss) represents all changes in stockholders' equity during a period from sources other than transactions with stockholders.
-Comprehensive income (loss) includes the net income (loss) for the period, the gain (loss) due to foreign currency translation, and the change in unrealized gain (loss) on available-for-sale securities.
+Comprehensive loss represents all changes in stockholders' equity during a period from sources other than transactions with stockholders.
+Comprehensive loss includes the net loss for the period, the gain (loss) due to foreign currency translation, and the change in unrealized gain (loss) on available-for-sale securities.